British and American Literature

 For more information, see the major requirements listed below or contact the director of undergraduate studies.

-A minimum of ten courses are required.
-At least seven of the ten must be English courses at the 200 or 300 level.
+• A minimum of ten, 4-credit courses are required for the major (for a minimum total of 40 credit hours).
+At least seven of the ten courses must be English courses at the 200 or 300 level.

 Two of the following courses, ideally by the end of the sophomore year:

-One additional course at the 100 level, either a third survey course from the list above (ENG 112, 113, 114, 115) or one of the following "approaches to literary study" courses:
+In place of one 200 or 300 level course, one additional course may be at the 100 level, either a third survey course from the list above (ENG 112, 113, 114, 115) or one of the following "approaches to literary study" courses:

-- ENG 116: Introduction to African American Literature
+- ENGL 116: Introduction to African American Literature

-- ENG 117: Introduction to the Art of Film
+- ENGL 117: Introduction to the Art of Film

 Seven or eight courses at the 200 or 300 level: